-Medium density residential forms will include townhouse, stacked townhouse or apartments.
-Medium density development will be appropriately located to provide for sufficient site access and well-connected to local amenities.
+Medium density residential forms will include townhouse development and will be appropriately located to provide for sufficient site access and well-connected to local amenities.

-- Enhance affordability in the community with multifamily residential forms - Sensitive interface with surrounding developments
+- Enhance affordability in the community with multi- family residential forms. - Sensitive interface with surrounding developments.

-- 3.3.2(a) Buildings should provide for active street fronts, incorporating porches, entrances, or other design elements to promote eyes on the street and activity at grade along streets. - 3.3.2(b) Parking should be internalized to the site and screened from public streets. - 3.3.2(c) Building massing should be sensitive where multifamily development is adjacent to or facing lower profile residential development. - 3.3.2(d) Landscaping should contribute toward a strong entrance feeling as Crossfied's western gateway. - 3.3.2(e) Appropriate screening from Range Road 12 and Highway 574 (Limit Avenue) should be considered with appropriate landscaping features. - 3.3.2(f) Strong pedestrian connectivity throughout the ASP area shall be encouraged to provide walkability and healthier lifestyles. - 3.3.2(g) Housing affordability should be encouraged throughout the ASP area. - 3.3.2(h) Comprehensively planned sites shall incorporate a well-connected pathway system that links to the rest of the plan area.
+- 3.3.2(a) Buildings should provide for active street fronts, incorporating porches, entrances, or other design elements to promote eyes on the street and activity at grade along streets. - 3.3.2(b) Parking should be internalized to the site and screened from public streets. - 3.3.2(c) Building massing should be sensitive where multi- family development is adjacent to or facing lower profile residential development. - 3.3.2(d) Landscaping should contribute toward a strong entrance feeling as Crossfield's western gateway. - 3.3.2(e) Appropriate screening from Range Road 12 and Highway 574 (Limit Avenue) should be considered with appropriate landscaping features. - 3.3.2(f) Strong pedestrian connectivity throughout the ASP area shall be encouraged to provide walkability and healthier lifestyles. - 3.3.2(g) Housing affordability should be encouraged throughout the ASP area. - 3.3.2(h) Comprehensively planned sites shall incorporate a well-connected pathway system that links to the rest of the plan area.